openshift/enhancements/enhancements/installer/kubevirt-ipi.md

 1. Survey

     The installation starts and right after the user supplies their public ssh key,\
-and then choose `kubevirt` the installation will ask for all the relevant details\
+and then choose `KubeVirt` the installation will ask for all the relevant details\
-of the installation: **kubeconfig** for the infrastructure OpenShift, **namespace**, **storageClass**, **networkName (NAD)** and other kubevirt specific attributes.
+of the installation: **kubeconfig** for the infrastructure OpenShift, **namespace**, **storageClass**, **networkName (NAD)** and other KubeVirt specific attributes.
 The installer will validate it can communicate with the api, otherwise it will fail to proceed.\

    With that the survey continues to the general cluster name, domain name, and \
-the rest of the non-kubevirt specific question.
+the rest of the non-KubeVirt specific question.

 2. Resource creation - terraform